Bruin-Entrepreneurs/main-2018/README.md

 –Natasha:
 ––make the position titles in the not bold version of that font ] OR [ make the boxes that the names are in bigger so the longer names fit on the line
-–Make sure everyone's majors and minors are correct -marketing advertisement that our new website is up –Get involved: when hovering over images, small description shows about each image –Release hover functions for all hover animations
+–Make sure everyone's majors and minors are correct –hovering over the Get Involved button on homepage, but not on any other page –get involved top section
+-marketing advertisement that our new website is up –Get involved: when hovering over images, small description shows about each image –Release hover functions for all hover animations